Skip to main content

 “Do girls study there?”
 Her words made him look up and nod.
 Laali’s eyes looked longingly at him.

 “Do you have a family there?”
-She asked unsurely.
+She asked, unsurely.
 “Wife?
 Children?”
 Kabir smiled faintly and shook his head.
 “No, I work most of the time, I don’t have time for family.”
 Laali frowned at his words.

-“Then who do you come back home to?”
-Laali’s question reminded him of someone as Kabir brushed away the feeling before it showed on his face.
+“Then, who do you come back home to?”
+Laali’s question reminded him of someone, as Kabir brushed away the feeling before it showed on his face.
 “No one.”
 He said plainly as he started to walk away, unpacking a Bidi from his lungi.

-“If I go to the city with you, can you find me an odd job Chacha?”
+“If I go to the city with you, can you find me an odd job, Chacha?”
 Laali’s words made him stop.
-“But I can’t tell Baba he will never agree.”
+“But I can’t tell Baba, he will never agree.”

 Laali’s eyes looked teary.
 “I want to help Baba save for my dowry.
 Nobody agrees to marry me without a dowry.
 I am the only girl my age left here.
 All my friends are married.
 Some even have children.”
 She wiped her tears with her torn Achol as Kabir looked grim at her words.

 “Many women even choose not to marry and…” Kabir seemed hesitant as he lowered his voice.
 “Serve the country.”
-Laali looked up at the words a little pale.
+Laali looked up at the words, a little pale.
 “I am not that brave, Chacha.”

 She shook her head and carried the buckets to the kitchen as

 Kabir sat down in the courtyard watching the sunrise on the horizon while he smoked his Bidi, contemplating the plight of women.
-Could it be far-fetched if he wished that these woes magically vanished on the dawn of freedom?
+Could it be far-fetched if he wished that these woes magically vanished at the dawn of freedom?
 To Kabir, Freedom was an idea beyond that of a country.
 It was an idea for everyone to live freely without barriers.
 That was what his father said every time they struggled to pay Taxes to Jamidar Babu.
 Kabir watched from a distance as Laali picked up some leaves from the bushes beyond the fences of the house.

 “Do you like Palta Pata, Chacha?”
 She asked, “I will make some today.”
 He smiled gratefully at the girl.